WashingtonAlmeidaJr/Redux-Shopping-Cart-App/README.md

-AuthSlice- created a store with loggin and loggout functionalities. cartSlice - added cart function (increment, decrement, showCart) HTTP request - link the project on firebase datastore using useEffect and fetch.
+AuthSlice- created a store with loggin and loggout functionalities. cartSlice - added cart function (increment, decrement, showCart) HTTP request - link the project on firebase datastore using useEffect and fetch. materialUI - added material UI for notification about fetch status